vladd12/big-data-practice/README.md

 # Big Data Practice
-Introduce to Big Data with Hadoop
+Introduction to Big Data with Hadoop